keefstudio/motivator/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project was built ground-up (no UI libraries used) to showcase my abilities as a designer and developer.
-It is a responsive design progressive web application that may also be installed as a standalone app on mobile devices.
-Application data is saved to browser local storage which will persist through sessions, but will be cleared, or reset with browser cache is deleted.
+A ground-up responsive design progressive web application build to showcase my abilities as a font-end dev.
+This app works with modern browsers and may also be installed as a standalone application on mobile devices.
+App data is saved to browser localstorage which will persist through sessions until browser cache is deleted.

 [![Product Name Screen Shot][product-screenshot]](https://example.com)